 Mr. Cobble was the founding President of Tremont’s board of directors and to this day serves on the board.
 His other organizational affiliations include East Tennessee Historical Society, Foothills Land Conservancy, Boy Scouts of America, Cherokee Country Club and Cedar Springs Presbyterian Church.

-Hank Dye, Past President
+Hank Dye, Past Chair

 Hank Dye retired from the University of Tennessee in July, 2012.
 He joined the University April 1, 2005 as Vice President for Public and Government Relations.
 In that role, he had responsibility for overall communications, marketing and branding activity, and for government relations at both the state and federal levels.